 The elements in group-1 of the periodic table are alkali metals.
 Lithium is the element of group number 1 of the periodic table.
 Therefore, lithium is an alkali metal.
 (Excluding the only hydrogen)

-Oxidation and Reduction properties of lithium atoms
+Oxidation and Reduction properties

 The reducing intensity of lithium is so high that lithium atoms reduce the hydrogen to form lithium hydride compounds.